Locations:

 Two types of glands in your ear canal work together to make earwax:

-• Sebaceous glands: Attached to tiny hair follicles inside your ears, these tiny glands secrete (release) an oily, lubricating substance called sebum.
-Sebum lubricates your skin and keeps your ears from drying out.
+• Sebaceous glands.
+Attached to tiny hair follicles inside your ears, these tiny glands secrete an oily substance called sebum that lubricates your skin.
+It keeps your ears from drying out.

-• Ceruminous glands: These glands are modified sweat glands.
-They secrete peptides and antimicrobial proteins that protect your ears.
+• Ceruminous glands.
+These glands are modified sweat glands.
+They secrete antimicrobial proteins that protect your ears from germs.

 What is earwax made of?

-Earwax contains mostly sebum — dead skin cells and hair combined with a number of different substances, including:
+Earwax isn’t really wax.
+It gets its name from its waxy consistency.
+Earwax mostly consists of sebum — dead skin cells and hair combined with several different substances, including:

 What color is earwax?

 • Green.
-This could mean you have an ear infection.
+This color could mean you have an ear infection.

 • Black.
-This is often seen in people with impacted earwax (earwax blockage).
+This color is often seen in people with an earwax blockage.

 • Brown with red streaks.
-This may indicate an injury inside your ear canal.
-If the discharge is runny, it might mean you have a ruptured eardrum.
+This hue may indicate an injury inside your ear canal.
+If you also have runny discharge, it might mean you have a ruptured eardrum.

 Conditions and Disorders